-As discussed in Note 1, the financial statements present only the Measure E Bond Fund and do not purport to, and do not, present fairly the financial position of the Sonoma Valley Unified School District, as of June 30, 2019, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Measure E Bond Fund and do not purport to, and do not, present fairly the financial position of the Sonoma Valley Unified School District, as of June 30, 2020, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Sonoma Valley Unified School District's Measure E Bond Fund financial statements.
-The Measure E Bond Fund Statement of Actual Expenditures is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The program statements as identified in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 These statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the bond fund financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Measure E Bond Fund Statement of Actual Expenditures is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, these statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.